pechemann/jsax-rs/docs/jasx-rs-reference/jsax-rs-state-interface.md

 The name property is a functional string used to identify an application.
 Name identifiers must be uniques in the application.

-You typically use name identifiers as parameters of both methods of the HateoasContext interface, `getApplicationState()` and `getApplicationStateRepresentation()`, to get a specific state in the application.
+You typically use name identifiers as parameters of both methods of the HateoasContext interface, `getApplicationState()` and `getResourceStateRepresentation()`, to get a specific state in the application.

 ## Resource Path